ADP Pro v3 All The Panels

 You will also find all of these dodging and burning tools in each of the luminosity mask creation panels.

 The ColourFX panel comes with many filters built-in to create effects and the ability to draw out or remove detail in your images.
-You also have the ability to paint colour directly on your images and use luminosity masks to control the areas affected.
+You also have the ability to paint colour directly on your images and use masks to control the areas affected.

 With 4 Orton Glows for that ethereal look, detail extraction to enhance textures, add and remove structure, simulated polarisation, create punchy images with dynamic contrast, and remove haze with De-Haze.